twinzdragonz/text-to-html/README.md

 main - strictly used for release only .

-develop - create from master , has all completed stable feat prepared for next release .
+develop - create from main , has all completed stable feat prepared for next release .

 feature - create from a new feature from develop branch